 The sedation medication you are administered will depend on your medical history and any pre-existing conditions.
 As with any medication, our primary concerns are your safety, comfort, and well-being.

-Anesthesia Options in Pocatello, Blackfoot, and Preston, ID
+Anesthesia Options in Pocatello and Blackfoot, ID

 For oral surgery that exceeds your expectations, performed by doctors who are dedicated to your well-being, comfort, and safety, Oral Surgery Specialists of Idaho is an excellent choice.
 Please do not hesitate to contact us with any questions you have regarding anesthesia and sedation at our practice.
 Drs.
-Baker and Jepsen and the care teams at each of our southeast Idaho practice locations look forward to providing you with an excellence oral surgery experience.
+Baker and Jepsen and the care teams at both of our southeast Idaho practice locations look forward to providing you with an excellence oral surgery experience.